MicrosoftDocs/azure-aks-docs/articles/aks/cost-analysis.md

 ## Troubleshooting

-If you're experiencing issues, such as the add-on pod getting `OOMKilled` or stuck in a `Pending` state, see [Troubleshoot AKS cost analysis add-on issues](/troubleshoot/azure/azure-kubernetes/aks-cost-analysis-add-on-issues).
+If you're experiencing issues, such as the `cost-agent` pod getting `OOMKilled` or stuck in a `Pending` state, see [Troubleshoot AKS cost analysis add-on issues](/troubleshoot/azure/azure-kubernetes/aks-cost-analysis-add-on-issues).

 ## Next steps